University Administrative Policies

 The Board of Regents and other non-salaried public officers of the University may elect reimbursement under this policy or under the regulations of the New Mexico Department of Finance and Administration.

 Under the IRS's regulations, reimbursements and payments for ordinary and necessary business-related expenses that are not lavish or extravagant are excluded from taxable compensation when made under an "accountable plan" policy.
 Otherwise, the reimbursements or payments that travelers receive for allowable expenditures may be considered part of their taxable compensation.
-Ordinary is defined as "common in [a] field of trade, business or profession" and necessary as "helpful and appropriate for [a] business."
+Ordinary is defined by the IRS as "common in [a] field of trade, business or profession" and necessary as "helpful and appropriate for [a] business."
 To qualify as business expenses, expenditures must be directly related to or associated with the University's mission.
-In addition, in order to qualify as an accountable plan, travel reimbursement and payment requests must be submitted and appropriately substantiated in Chrome River Expense within sixty (60) calendar days of the last day of travel.
-Requests not submitted within sixty (60) calendar days after the conclusion of the travel, and those without a valid UNM business purpose, will be included in the employee's wages, subject to tax withholding, and reported to the IRS and the employee on the applicable IRS form.
+In addition, in order to qualify as an accountable plan, travel reimbursement and payment requests must be submitted and appropriately substantiated in the University’s expense reimbursement system within sixty (60) calendar days of the last day of travel.
+Requests not submitted within sixty (60) calendar days after the conclusion of the travel, and those without a valid UNM business purpose, will be included in the employee’s wages, subject to tax withholding, and reported to the IRS and the employee on the applicable IRS form.
 Reimbursements and payments will not be processed if submitted more than one hundred and eighty (180) calendar days after the last day of travel.

 3.1.
 Eligibility